 Skip to main content

-Automate your Pipecat Cloud deployment workflow using GitHub Actions.
-This guide shows you how to automatically build and deploy your agent whenever you push changes to your main branch.
+Automate your Pipecat Cloud deployment using the official Deploy to Pipecat Cloud GitHub Action.
+This guide shows you how to build and deploy your agent whenever you push changes to your main branch.

 Prerequisites

-Before setting up your GitHub Actions workflow, ensure you have:
+Before setting up your workflow, ensure you have:

-• A Pipecat Cloud account with an API token
+• A Pipecat Cloud account with a Private API key

 • A Docker Hub account (or another container registry)